It's Rush Limbaugh that we don't have time to get an all-in program in the EIB network.

 What a great trick they're perpetuating here.

-And it's working just like the trick that you only need to focus on independence every presidential race.
+And it's working, just like the trick that you only need to focus on independence every presidential race.

 That's another successful trick.

-So, given those two things, here comes the Scott Walker cover.
+Okay, so given those two things, here comes the Scott Walker cover.

 Too bad he owes his success to a toxic strain of racial politics.